GabrielAstra/GabrielAstra/README.md

-- 🔭 Work with me.
+- 🔭 How can I help
-- 🌱 Sempre estudando .NET, ASP.Net, SQL, JavaScript, Docker, Linux, HMTL, CSS...
+- 🗿 Be a gentleman
 - 📫 where to talk to me: gvlc2013@gmail.com

 <img width=100% src="https://capsule-render.vercel.app/api?type=waving&color=191970&height=120&section=header"/>